xebialabs-community/xlr-foreach-plugin/README.md

 # xlr-foreach-plugin
-Prototype for "for each" functionality in Release
+Prototype for "for each" functionality in Release.
+This code is for evaluation and educational purposes only.

 ## Instructions